 Experience to date has shown that young children learn English very quickly.
-It is normal to place a child, even if s/he has very little English, in a class with children of a similar age.
-The Department of Education provides additional educational support to enable schools to provide extra English classes for children with an identified English language deficit.
+It is normal to place a child, even if they have very little English, in a class with children of a similar age.
+The Department of Education and Youth provides additional educational support to enable schools to provide extra English classes for children with an identified English learning need.